 Expertise and Public Engagement

-I regularly engage with newspapers and broadcast journalists (most recently Dutch newspaper 'Trouw' on propaganda and BBC Radio 4 programme 'document').
-I was also historical adviser for Dan and Peter Snow's BBC television documentary ‘20th Century Battlefields: The Tet Offensive’, first broadcast in June 2007.
+He regularly engages with newspapers and broadcast journalists (for example Dutch newspaper 'Trouw' on propaganda and BBC Radio 4 programme 'document').
+He was also historical adviser for Dan and Peter Snow's BBC television documentary ‘20th Century Battlefields: The Tet Offensive’, first broadcast in June 2007.

-Since 2007 I have been contributing to workshops of NATO's Centre for Excellence, Defence Against Terrorism (Ankara, Turkey).
-I also regularly give presentations on media and terrorism at the NATO School, Oberammergau.
+Since 2007 he has been contributing to workshops of NATO's Centre for Excellence, Defence Against Terrorism (Ankara, Turkey).
+He also regularly gives presentations on media and terrorism at the NATO School, Oberammergau.